-Academic Requirements 5.
+5. Academic Requirements

 The PiBS Ph.D. program requires 64 credits.
-Some of these credits are taken as formal didactic courses and the remainder are earned by performing research and/or attending and actively participating in department/programrelated activities e.g. seminars.
-Required courses for students entering PiBS in 2022 are outlined in Table I (course descriptions can be found in Appendix #1).
+Some of these credits are taken as formal didactic courses and the remainder are earned by performing research and/or attending and actively participating in department/program-related activities e.g. seminars.
+Required courses for students entering PiBS in 2023 are outlined in Table I (course descriptions can be found in Appendix #1).
 In addition, students choose elective coursework (course descriptions can be found in Appendix #2).

-Semester Credits Course Fall 3 FC 712 Foundations in Biomedical Sciences: re courses Structure and Function of the Genome Fall 3 FC 711 Foundations in Biomedical Sciences: Protein 6 credits) Structure, Catalysis and Interaction Fall 2 FC 764 Professional Skills Spring 3 FC 713 Foundations in Biomedical Sciences: Architecture and Dynamics of the Cell Spring 3 FC 714 Foundations in Biomedical Sciences: Mechanisms of Cell Communication Spring 2 FC 708 Professional Development Skills
+Table I. PiBS COURSE REQUIREMENTS Semester Credits Course Fall 3 FC 712 Foundations in Biomedical Sciences: Core courses Structure and Function of the Genome (1(Fall 3 FC 711 Foundations in Biomedical Sciences: Protein (16 credits) Structure, Catalysis and Interaction Fall 2 FC 764 Professional Skills Spring 3 FC 713 Foundations in Biomedical Sciences: Architecture and Dynamics of the Cell Spring 3 FC 714 Foundations in Biomedical Sciences: Mechanisms of Cell Communication Spring 2 FC 708 Professional Development Skills

 In addition to the specific courses listed above, all PiBS students must take a statistics class; for some PiBSaffiliated programs, there is a specific course that is required while for other programs, students can choose from a variety of courses offered.
 Students should consult with the director of graduate studies for the specific PiBSaffiliated program they join to learn more about this requirement.

-It is important to note that the PiBS coursework and rotations do not adhere to the posted Boston University schedule.
+It is important to note that the PiBS coursework and rotations do not necessarily adhere to the posted Boston University schedule.
 See Table II for the dates classes start and the last possible dates for administration of final examinations (ask professors of each class for specific final examination dates).
 The dates for the laboratory rotations are listed in the section on rotations below.

 Table II.
-PiBS DATES TO REMEMBER

-Event Date

-Orientation September 2, 2022

-Fall semester starts September 6, 2022

-Fall semester final exams end December 21, 2022

-(Boston University calendar)

-Spring semester classes start January 19, 2023 (but note that rotations

-(Boston University calendar) start on January 17, 2023)

-Spring semester final exams May 12, 2023

-end

-(Boston University calendar)

-ere to the Boston University calendar so be for information on courses you plan to take.
+DATI Table II.
+DATES TO REMEMBER Event Date Orientation September 1, 2023 Fall semester classes starts September 5, 2023 Fall semester final exams end December 21, 2023 (Boston University calendar) Spring semester classes start January 18, 2023 (but note that rotations (Boston University calendar) start on January 8, 2024) Spring semester final exams end May 10, 2024 (Boston University calendar) Note that not all GMS classes adher e to the Boston University calendar so be sure to check with course directors for or information on courses you plan to take.